exonum/exonum-doc/src/get-started/data-proofs.md

 ### Create Schema

-As we already mentioned in the simple cryptocurrency tutorial schema is a structured view of the [key-value storage](../architecture/storage.md) used in Exonum.
+As we already mentioned in the tutorial on creating a service, schema is a structured view of the [key-value storage](../architecture/storage.md) used in Exonum.
 We will use the same `Snapshot` and `Fork` abstractions – for read requests and transactions